lunarengine/lunar-test-v1/README.md

 * Materials, stronger rendering

 And, in the future.
-* Replication support (and Servers)
+* Replication support (with Servers)

-Lunar Engine is on its way to becoming a fully fledged dev platform -- just like Godot, or Unity, you can transfer your current Lua skills into Lunar, and create **games you own.**
+Lunar Engine is on its way to becoming a fully fledged dev platform -- just like Godot and Unity, you can transfer your current Lua skills into Lunar, and create **games you own.**

 ### The future of Lunar Engine